Last Will & Testament Form

 Yes.
 Your Will is your instructions and can be as detailed or as simple as you like.
-You can indicate which assets are given to which individuals, how they are to be shared, and when they should get them. (e.g. your main home is left to your Son, your business to your Daughter, and your savings to your Brother, and a friend).
+You can indicate which assets are given to which individuals, how they are to be shared, and when they should get them. (e.g. your main home is left to your son, your business to your daughter, and your savings to your brother, and a friend).

 What is meant by the residue or remainder of my estate?

-After you have distributed the specific gifts in your estate and all taxes, debts, and funeral expenses are deducted, what is left is your residue or remainder of your estate.
+After you have distributed the specific gifts in your estate and all taxes, debts, and funeral expenses are deducted, what is left is your residual estate or remainder of your estate.
 If you do not make any specific gifts to anyone, your whole estate less debts, taxes and expenses is classed as your residue.